ziyilin/graal/docs/reference-manual/tools/chrome-inspector.md

 --inspect.WaitAttached=(true|false)
 ```

-when true, no guest language source code is executed until the inspector client
+When true, no guest language source code is executed until the inspector client
 is attached.
 Unlike `--inspect.Suspend=true`, the execution is resumed right
 after the client is attached.
 That assures that no execution is missed by the
 inspector client.
 It is `false` by default.